 Normal stars spend the large majority of their lifetimes converting hydrogen into helium.
 As the available hydrogen runs out, a star grows larger and its surface becomes cooler.
 Eventually Procyon will become a red giant star, much larger and brighter than the sun, but that is still some millions of years in the future.

-Currently Procyon is designated as an F5IV-V star, where the F5 essentially gives the color or temperature of the star’s surface, and the IV-V means that it is in a transitional phase between the Main Sequence (V) and subdwarf (IV) periods.
+Procyon is designated as a F5IV-V star, where the F5 essentially gives the color or temperature of the star’s surface, and the IV-V means that it is in a transitional phase between the main sequence (V) and subdwarf (IV) periods.

 Only 11.4 light-years away, Procyon is one of our nearest stellar neighbors.
-It is about 1.4 times as massive as the sun, and has roughly twice its diameter.
-Slightly more than 7 times brighter than the sun, Procyon’s hotter surface (about 11,300 degrees F (6550K) compared to about 10,000 degrees F for the sun) radiates more of the higher energy but shorter wavelengths of light.
-As such, it is nearly 8 times more energetic (luminous) than the sun.
+It is about 1.4 times as massive as the sun and has roughly twice its diameter.
+Slightly more than seven times brighter than the sun, Procyon’s hotter surface (about 11,300 degrees F or 6,260 C, compared to about 10,000 degrees F or 5,540 C for the sun) radiates more of the higher energy but shorter wavelengths of light.
+As such, it is nearly eight times more energetic (luminous) than the sun.

-Procyon is a double star with a faint white dwarf companion that is not visible except in telescopes.
+Procyon is a double star with a faint white dwarf companion that you can only see in telescopes.
 The white dwarf, Procyon B, is farther along in its evolution than Procyon, and in fact has reached the end of the line.
 It no longer produces stable hydrogen fusion and is considered a “dead” star.
 The reasonable assumption is that these two stars formed at the same time, so the fact that Procyon B has already become a stellar corpse indicates that it originally must have been slightly more massive than Procyon.
 More massive stars tend to burn their fuel hotter and faster, causing them to burn out sooner.